-- Known definite contra-indication to BP-lowering regime or therapeutic agents; - Swallowing difficulties which would preclude the taking of oral medication; - Definite indication for BB, CCB, ACEI or ARB therapy; - Significant pre-stroke dependency (mRS >3); - Co-existing life-threatening condition with life expectancy <3 months; - Previous participation in this trial or current participation in another investigational drug trial; - Atrial fibrillation; - Female participants who are pregnant, lactating or planning pregnancy during the course of the study; - Unable to understand written and verbal English; - Cannot give informed consent.
+- Swallowing difficulties which would preclude the taking of oral medication. - ▶ Definite indication for BB, CCB, ACEI or ARB therapy. - ► Significant prestroke dependency (mRS > 3). - ► Coexisting life-threatening condition with life expectancy <3 months. - Previous participation in this trial or current participation in another investigational drug trial. - ► Atrial fibrillation. - ► Female participants who are pregnant, lactating or planning pregnancy during the course of the study. - ▶ Unable to understand written and verbal English. - Cannot give informed consent.